stvhwang/nba2016-17/README.md

 ## Notes on the data
 I've attended 30-50 NBA games in my life and watch many more on TV.
 I invented this metric to help me view if a game was close or if one team was getting blown out.
 Also, if a team's window to mount a comeback was available, closing, or out of reach.

 * I'd like to tweak the formula to add a constant of 1-5 points, so 2 x minutes left + 2 point = amount the losing team could come back.
 As is, I found 5 games out of 50, or 10% of games.
-Given season of more of data, adjusting the algorithm to find about 5% of games would be my goal as a rule of thumb.
-As a fan in the stands, a simple formula is easy to calculate in your head.
+Given season of more of data, adjusting the algorithm to find about 5% of games would be my desire As a fan in the stands, a simple formula is easy to calculate in your head.

 * For a coach, knowing which players could effect a comeback would be interesting, though expanding the query to 5-man teams, taking in account who the opponent is would help inform which players to check into the game.

 * Applying machine learning and training game sets would also be interesting to fine tune the formula.
 Just like how televised poker shows percentages of a player's hand will win, a running percentage in realtime of the likelihood a team will successfully comeback would be interesting

 * While cleaner game-by-game data can be purchased, I found some less-structured public data that I could help show how I cleaned and formatted the data for use.
 * I manually loaded multiple games into the Postgres database, and checked them individually if they satisfied the POIR games I was looking for.
-Given time, ideally a python script could load in all 1230 games in the season and performs this check and output all POIR games.
+Given time, I'd write a python script to load in all 1230 games in the season and performs this check and output all POIR games.
-* If this investigation continues, multiple seasons could be queried, wh